Shopping in Paris – The Best Way to enjoy Paris

 All the craziest and the most innovative and creative trends were born in Paris.
 That is reason enough to go shopping in Paris.
 So necessarily, you are expected to shop as Parisians if you want to get ahead of what’s hot in the fashion industry.

-In the streets, malls, small boutiques… If you’re coming to Paris and feel like getting inspired by Parisian fashion, you need to know where the locals go shopping to fill their wardrobe!
-Read on to find out where to go shopping in Paris!
+In the streets, malls, small boutiques… If you’re coming to Paris and feel like getting inspired by Parisian fashion, you need to know where the locals go to fill their wardrobe!
+Read on to find out where to shop !

 Shop for basics in Paris streets

 You will find many Parisians shopping on huge avenues such as rue de Rennes which is close to the Luxembourg garden.
 The closest metro stations are Montparnasse, Saint Placide, Saint Sulpice or St Germain-des-Près metro stations on line 4.
 You have as well Rennes metro station on the green line number 12.
 That’s a lot of metro stations to go shopping, and it’s not over !

 Then, you can also go to rue de Rivoli, which starts at Place de la Concorde (line 1, 8 and 12) and ends at Saint Paul (line 1).
 This street is the probably one of the longest shopping street of Paris.
 There are mostly international chains including H&M or Zara, that you can certainly find at home.
-But it is my favorite because it is about three kilometers long, it goes by plenty of landmarks and it can get you to your next recommended shopping place: the Marais!
+But it is my favorite because it is about three kilometers long, it goes by plenty of landmarks and it can get you to your next recommended trendy place: le Marais!

 Parisians favorite district : Le Marais